aws/aws-cdk/packages/aws-cdk/README.md

 ### `cdk bootstrap`

-Deploys a `CDKToolkit` CloudFormation stack into the specified environment(s), that provides an S3 bucket and ECR reposity that `cdk deploy` will use to store synthesized templates and the related assets, before triggering a CloudFormation stack update.
+Deploys a `CDKToolkit` CloudFormation stack into the specified environment(s), that provides an S3 bucket and ECR repository that `cdk deploy` will use to store synthesized templates and the related assets, before triggering a CloudFormation stack update.
 The name of the deployed stack can be configured using the `--toolkit-stack-name` argument.
 The S3 Bucket Public Access Block Configuration can be configured using the `--public-access-block-configuration` argument.
 ECR uses immutable tags for images.
+It is also possible to encrypt the S3 bucket and the ECR repository with CMKs.
+CDK will create a key for you if you use `--bootstrap-customer-key` (S3 bucket) and/or `--bootstrap-ecr-customer-key` (ECR repository).
+If you supply both options they will share a CMK.

+In case you need to supply your own KMS key you can use `--bootstrap-kms-key-id` (S3 bucket) and/or `--bootstrap-ecr-key-id` (ECR repository) to encrypt the resources.

 ```console
 $ # Deploys to all environments